sonic-net/sonic-mgmt/sdn_tests/testplans/Stress_Latency_Test_Plan.md

 </table>

 The following test cases randomly select the set of paths from the above supported subtrees, the tests also randomly select the gNMI operations to validate the robustness of the system.\
 The key values are also randomly selected based on the testbed information.
 For example, the interface key for the interface module paths are randomly selected from the list of available interfaces in the testbed.
-The list of paths are randomly selected from the supported paths in go/gpins-openconfig.

 The infrastructure provides a fuzzing API to randomly select the list of paths, keys and gNMI operations to be validated along with the expected responses.
 The set of paths, keys, payload and expected response messages are provided as the artifact to the test cases.